-Under normal circumstances, a database is relevant to a legal dispute because of the data stored within the system, not the database application or database engine.
-Unless there is a unique relationship between the data and the mechanism that manages that data (which can happen in some older or proprietary database systems), the software components of the database have little relevance to the discovery request.
+database engine.
+Unless there is a unique relationship between the database information and the mechanism that manages or displays that data (which can happen in some older or proprietary database systems), the software components of the database application and engine are unlikely to have any relevance to the discovery request, and should be considered presumptively non-responsive.

 Proactively focusing database discovery requests on the data component of the system greatly simplifies the process of responding to these requests while rarely sacrificing full disclosure.
-Most database information can be produced easily in a generic format that does not require a specific database engine or application to be read or analyzed.
-Depending on the requesting party's needs, a flat-file data file (a common production format) can be loaded into many different database systems or tools.
+Moreover, because database systems are configured for specific hardware and software environments, the effort to recreate these environments is vastly more expensive and complex than providing the data files in a format that can be loaded into whatever database systems are available to the requesting party.

-Because database systems are configured for specific hardware and software environments, the effort to recreate these environments is vastly more expensive and complex than providing the data files in a format that can be loaded into whatever database systems are available to the requesting party.
-Limiting database discovery obviates the need to negotiate the terms of a protective order or other limited use agreement with the non-party proprietor of the database software, cloud computing service provider, or computing platform provider.
+Fortunately, most database information can be produced easily in a generic format that does not require a specific database engine or application to be read or analyzed.
+Depending on the requesting party's needs, a data file in a common form such as Microsoft Access or Excel can be produced, and allow the database information to be reasonably usable by the receiving party.
+Additionally, limiting database discovery to the database information which can be produced in an alternative reasonably usable tabular form obviates the need to negotiate the terms of a protective order or other limited use agreement with the non-party proprietor of the database software, cloud computing service provider, or computing platform provider.